sajhak/GitBlog/README.md

 ----------------------------
 Go to wso2as-docker directory, execute following command to create the image docker build -t wso2as .

-(Else, the preconfigured image in docker-hub sajhak/wso2as:5.2.1 can be used)
+(Else, the preconfigured image in docker-hub sajhak/wso2as:5.2.1 can be used, docker pull sajhak/wso2as:5.2.1)

 Start a WSO2 AS docker container
 --------------------------------